Kabbage founders drum up $11M for Drum, an SMB marketplace for sourcing salespeople, goods and services – TechCrunch

 It’s often said that smaller businesses get the short end of the stick when it comes to technology solutions: they are more high-maintenance than consumers, but not as lucrative as larger enterprises, leaving them caught somewhere in an unsatisfying middle.

 But today, two serial entrepreneurs who have already built one big startup catering to SMBs — loans platform Kabbage — are launching another effort to help fill that gap.
-Drum, billed as a marketplace for businesses both to source sales people and sell their goods and services, has raised $11 million in funding to launch its company and to — yes — drum up new business.
+Drum, billed as a marketplace for businesses both to source sales people and sell their goods and services, not just for SMBs but any direct online brands seeking to market to SMBs or consumers, has raised $11 million in funding to launch its company and to — yes — drum up new business.

 “We’re democratizing access to a physical salesforce by aggregating all the fractionalised or partial demand into a common platform and dispersing that to individuals in the gig economy,” said Rob Frohwein — the CEO of Kabbage who is co-founding Drum with his Kabbage co-founder and COO Kathryn Petralia and Troy Deus — said in an interview with TechCrunch.

 The money comes from a group of investors, some of whom have previously backed Frohwein and Petralia.
 Deus himself is a longtime Kabbage employee whose most recent role there has been head of new venture sandbox Kabbage Labs.
-(Deus is CEO of the new venture, as Frohwein and Petralia are keeping their day jobs running Kabbage.)
+(Frohwein, who is CEO of the new venture, and Petralia are also keeping their day jobs running Kabbage.)
 Backers include Propel Venture Partners (the investment arm of banking giant BBVA), Felicis Ventures, BlueRun Ventures, American Express Ventures, GroTech Ventures, Wildcat Venture Partners, BoxGroup and SV Angel.

 “Drum unlocks a three-sided marketplace connecting any business to the customers they want through an on-demand network of salespeople,” said Harshul Sanghi, Managing Partner at American Express Ventures, in a statement.
 “This has the potential to dramatically accelerate new product introduction and customer acquisition for businesses.
 Amex Ventures is pleased to support Drum in its future growth.”